davewatters/pwnytrap/README.md

 * [Credits](#credits)

 ## Purpose
-PwnyTrap is Python cmd line tool to query the HaveIBeenPwned.com API to see if a given password or email address was compromised in a data breach.
+PwnyTrap is Python tool to query the HaveIBeenPwned.com API to see if a given password or email address was compromised in a data breach.

-PwnyTrap's purpose on one level is to be a simple tool to easily enable password & email address lookups to the HaveIBeenPwned.com (aka HIBP) database.
-On another level, it was created as an idea for a Python module which could be imported for use in future projects to enhance IT security, for example, during a user signup/registration process.
+PwnyTrap's primary purpose is as a command line tool to enable quick password & email address lookups to the HaveIBeenPwned.com (aka HIBP) database.
+Additionally, it was created with an idea in mind for a Python module which could be imported for use in future projects to enhance IT security, for example, during a user signup/registration process.
+This concept of not allowing breached password reuse is discussed in detail in [Troy Hunt's blog post](https://www.troyhunt.com/introducing-306-million-freely-downloadable-pwned-passwords/) written after the release of the updated [NIST Digital Identity Guidelines (SP 800-63)](https://www.nist.gov/special-publication-800-63).
+Basically, NIST specifically recommend that users' passwords are checked against those found in data breaches so that they can not be reused.

 ## Features

-- **Check Password** The password is SHA-1 hashed then only the first five characters are used to build the search query for the API.
-This API 'range search' returns multiple hash suffixes to preserve the anonymity of the user.
+- **Check Password** firstly hashes the input value, then takes only the first five characters of that SHA-1 hash to build the search query for the API.
+This API 'range search' returns multiple hash suffixes which help preserve the anonymity of the user.
 (You can read more about implementing password privacy using the _k-Anonymity model_ [here](https://www.troyhunt.com/ive-just-launched-pwned-passwords-version-2/#cloudflareprivacyandkanonymity).)

 - **Check Email Address** allows the user to type in an email address.
 The input is checked to ensure that a valid, i.e. a _correctly formatted_, email address was entered (does _not_ check if it is a live email account)